AVAILABLE ON BLU-RAY AND DVD

 Some drops of blood dripping onto Mitterhaus just look silly, and a shakycam panther attack comprised largely of shots of a mask might be the film’s low point.
 Maybe this was a scene that was unfinished and they unwisely decided to try and piece it together anyway.
 However, the quick shots of mutilated bodies afterwards are gratifyingly gruesome without dwelling on the carnage in the way so many modern horror films do so.
-The spurting blood, vampire bites, a huge cross impaling a vampire, and even some front projected bats [Hammer finally realising that their Woolworths toy bats on strings just weren’t cutting it] all look pretty good, and I love the way these vampires lift their heads back in a most theatrical fashion and snarl before biting their victims, though it does seem that Anthony Corlan [almost unrecognisable from the young hero of Taste The Blood Of Dracula], one of the most facially animated vampires in movie history, is having trouble with his very long fangs at times.
-Young stages many of the scenes in a very theatrical, almost ritualistic, even slightly Japanese, fashion which lessens the unease that some viewers may feel with certain aspects.
+The spurting blood, vampire bites, a huge cross impaling a vampire, and even some front projected bats [Hammer finally realising that their Woolworths toy bats on strings just weren’t cutting it] all look pretty good, and I love the way that these vampires lift their heads back in a most theatrical fashion and snarl before biting their victims – though it does seem that Anthony Corlan [almost unrecognisable from the young hero of Taste The Blood Of Dracula], one of the most facially animated vampires in movie history, is having trouble with his very long fangs at times.
+Young stages many of the scenes in an almost ritualistic, even slightly Japanese, fashion which lessens the unease that some viewers may feel with certain aspects.
 It’s such a shame that he otherwise did mainly TV stuff and never made another horror movie again, because he showed with Vampire Circus that had a real feel for the genre and an ability to create quite a rich, magical atmosphere despite having limited means at his disposal.